Corporate Governance

 • a remuneration system that can contribute to the sharing of common interests with shareholders and leads to an increased shareholder value.

 b.
-Remuneration System
+Remuneration system

 • The officer remuneration for the Company’s Directors comprises of basic remuneration in the form of fixed remuneration, short-term performance-linked remuneration tied to the level of achievement of the Company’s performance in a single fiscal term, and medium- to long term performance-linked remuneration that is tied to the level of achievement of the Company’s medium- to long-term performance.
 The remuneration for Outside Directors consists solely of the basic remuneration, as the main responsibility of Outside Directors is the supervision from an objective and independent perspective.